Peptide Reconstitution Calculator

 Lift the center of the metal cap on the peptide vial.
 Clean the rubber top with an alcohol swab.
 Clean the solvent vial in the same way.

 For most labs the solvent is bacteriostatic water.
-Your calculator above can help set the volume for your plan.
+Use the calculator above to set the volume for your protocol.

 Turn the vial with gentle circles.
 Do not shake.
 The goal is a clear and even mix.

 Store dry peptide in a cold and dark place.
-For short use keep it near plus four Celsius.
-For long storage keep it near minus twenty Celsius.
+For short use keep it near +4°C. For long storage keep it near -20°C.

 After you mix, split the solution into small parts if you plan many sessions.
-Keep mixed solution near plus four Celsius for a few weeks or frozen for a few months.
+Keep mixed solution near +4°C for a few weeks or frozen for a few months.
 Limit freeze and thaw cycles.